aniketambore/bijli_ln_wallet/README.md

 - The **NODEID** is a unique identifier for a specific node, often presented in hexadecimal encoding.
 - The **Address:Port** is a network address identifier where the node can be reached.
 This can be in various formats, like TCP/IP (IPv4 or IPv6 address with a TCP port number) or TCP/Tor (a Tor "onion" address with a TCP port number).

-For example, the **Node Identifier** for the PLEBNET.DEV testnet lightning node looks like this: `03ba00a57cec1cef4873065ad54d0912696274cc53155b29a3b1256720e33a0943@24.199.122.244:19735`.
+For example, the **Node Identifier** for the [PLEBNET.DEV testnet lightning node](https://mempool.space/testnet/lightning/node/03ba00a57cec1cef4873065ad54d0912696274cc53155b29a3b1256720e33a0943) looks like this: `03ba00a57cec1cef4873065ad54d0912696274cc53155b29a3b1256720e33a0943@24.199.122.244:19735`.
 You can often find the identifier encoded in a QR code for easy scanning and connecting.

 Keep in mind that to open a payment channel, you need the Node Identifier, which includes nodeId, address/host, and port.
 Also, you need to specify the channel amount, which is the total channel capacity.

-Here's a pro tip: You can choose to push/send an amount to your channel partner during channel funding.
-This helps balance the channel right from the start and allows you to receive payments right away.
-But be careful when setting this value because it essentially sends money to your channel partner.
+**Here's a pro tip**: You can choose to push/send an amount to your channel partner during channel funding.
+This helps balance the channel right from the start and allows you to receive payments right away. **But be careful when setting this value because it essentially sends money to your channel partner**.

 So before constructing the payment channel we must first be connected with our channel peer to which we want to open a payment channel with.
 The good news is, LDK offers a convenient method called `connectOpenChannel` to connect to a node and open a new channel.
 It also handles disconnects and reconnections automatically.